woskar/ipi/README.md

 # IPI C++ Lecture

 This repo contains C++ code for the introductory programming lecture „IPI“ at University of Heidelberg during the winter term 2016/2017.
-The [lecture](https://hciweb.iwr.uni-heidelberg.de/teaching/ipi_2016) was given by [Ullich Köthe](https://hciweb.iwr.uni-heidelberg.de/Staff/ukoethe).
+The [lecture](https://hciweb.iwr.uni-heidelberg.de/teaching/ipi_2016) was given by [Ullrich Köthe](https://hciweb.iwr.uni-heidelberg.de/Staff/ukoethe).

 - lecture: practice sheets and lecture notes in tex format by [C. Blattgerste](https://github.com/ChrisBtt/IPI_Skript_2016)
 - notes: coding examples and small exercises along the lecture